AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 >[!WARNING]
 >
->Profile count and segments with an existing associated default merge policy may be affected.
+>Profile counts and segments with an existing associated default merge policy may be affected.
 Any segment that has a default merge policy applied will be updated to the new default merge policy.

 ## View merge policies {#view-merge-policies}